Call-Me-Doc/Goob-lore/Background information/Weapons.md

 Larger implements of war follow a similar path, with weapons such as ballistas shooting plasma, just in larger quantites and much deadlier.

-weapons that never needed the discovery of gunpowder, such as flamethrowers, do exist.
+Weapons that never needed the discovery of gunpowder, such as flamethrowers, do exist.
 A weapon that can go "fuck everything in that general direction" is always a helpful tool, espcially when said fire is burning over 3,400ºC.